 4. If your search is unsuccessful try an electronic resource instead or refer to the section below on Finding cases in law reports not held in the library.

-The Library has a wide range of electronic law reports available via its Electronic Law Library.
-For instance Lexis Library contains full text law reports from many jurisdictions including the USA, UK, EU, Australia, Canada and New Zealand.
+The Library has a wide range of electronic law reports available via its Law Databases page.
+For instance Lexis+ contains full text law reports from many jurisdictions including the USA, UK, EU, Australia, Canada and New Zealand.
 Westlaw provides full text law reports from the USA, UK, Canada and EU.
-A full list of our electronic resources is available on the Electronic Law Library.
+A full list of our electronic resources is available on the Law Databases page.

 If you aren't sure which database covers the jurisdiction you are interested in: